incognitoPants/early-flu-detection/README.md

 ## Requirements:
 ### Environment:
 This project was created using Python 3.7.
-This does not guarantee compatibility with other versions.
+Using a different version of Python does guarantee compatibility with existing code or libraries.

 ### Required Libraries:
 Please see ```requirements.txt``` for all required libraries.
 The most important libraries